 SUBSIDIZED HOUSING: Policy

-Policies should be enacted to protect and expand the availability of affordable, accessible, safe housing, particularly for those with the most severe cost burdens.
+Policymakers should preserve the existing stock and expand the availability of affordable, accessible, safe housing, particularly for those with the most severe cost burdens.
 This can be accomplished through:

 - one-to-one replacement of public housing units that are torn down;

-- increased availability of housing vouchers, housing trust funds, tax credits, and other mechanisms to promote subsidized housing;
+- increased availability of housing vouchers, housing trust funds, tax credits, and other mechanisms to promote and develop new subsidized housing;

 - policies to preserve existing subsidized housing units; and